Could VR be the Tech that Takes Exploration Games to New Lands?

 The game does a great job of feeding you information little by little to piece together the story of where your sister went and the story of what your family was up to while you were away.
 But I think that where this game excels the most is when you have to search the environment to find more clues to that story.

-Gone Home is definitely not the most visually stunning game nor action packed in the modern sense, but the exploration and the storytelling, both visual and written, are things that I feel would be right at home in VR.
-You would be able to walk around this house and actually be in the rooms that you are searching.
+Gone Home is definitely not the most visually stunning game nor action-packed in the modern sense, but the exploration and the storytelling, both visual and written, are things that I feel would be right at home in VR.
+You would be able to walk around this house and actually be in the rooms that you are searching for.
 You would also be able to actually pick up and examine the many objects you come across during your playthrough of the game.
-What's more, Gone Home's sound is already mixed in stereo, giving you that 360-degree audio immersion, and the short length of the game would also make for a perfect session using VR.
+What's more, Gone Home's sound is already mixed in stereo, giving you that 360-degree audio immersion and the short length of the game would also make for a perfect session using VR.

 Another game that I feel would benefit from the VR treatment is No Man's Sky.
 Now, I can already feel the tension in the air as I write this, but hear me out.
 No Man's Sky is a game where exploration is the main focus.
 Flying from planet to planet, docking at far-off space stations, landing on and exploring new planets in order to find all the secrets the planet has to offer.
 It's exploration genre 101.